Course Code: ind

 Increasingly, people in the world are becoming aware that humanity has limited resources at its disposal.
 Many in the interior design industry are pioneering new ways of designing that look at the life cycle of a product and consider the environmental implications.
 In this lesson, you'll learn about green design, which is the art of creating beautiful spaces that are efficient in their use of energy and natural resources.
 You'll learn about various types of green certification so that you aren't mislead by false claims and explore specific things you'll want to consider when dealing with certain types of products.

 In this lesson, the course culminates with practical advice on how to set up and run your own interior design business.
 You'll get some suggestions on how to set up your studio by determining the legal business structure, advice on how to look the part, and practical recommendations for outfitting your space.
 Then, you'll move on to the fine art of getting and serving clients, including suggestions on marketing yourself and setting your pricing structure so you can make money doing what you love.
 Finally, you'll receive some advice as you navigate the construction process with your contractors, clients, and vendors.

 Sarah Smallwood is a licensed interior designer and design strategist.
 She has a bachelor's degree in interior design and a minor in architecture and an MFA in Design Management.
 Sarah's passion lies in the area of hospitality design, and her work encompasses a wide range of projects ranging from small independent hotels to large international hospitality chains (such as Marriott International) to the Cosmopolitan casino on the Las Vegas strip.
 She has worked for leading design and architecture firms in Dallas, Seattle, and New York City, as well as retail clients including Nordstrom.
 In addition, she has designed interiors for corporations, senior housing projects, and urban condominium projects.
-She independently works with individuals and families to help them create uniquely personalized homes.
+She now works independently with individuals and families to help them create uniquely personalized homes.

 There are no prerequisites to take this course.